 I recently began working with a German company to develop a short animated film on fishes for online distribution.
 Their videos reach millions, so I am hopeful that it will have a far-reaching impact.

-And if you’ve been inspired by this interview and our #FishAreFriendsToo series, then why not try vegan with us, or encourage your friends to?!
+If you’ve been inspired by this interview, why not try vegan with us, or encourage your friends to?
 Click here to join the vegan party!